Our Approach

 ACT provides support for individuals by promoting psychological flexibility, helping them accept themselves and their experiences, and encouraging a lifestyle aligned with their core values.

-75% of people who tried ACT reported remission of their symptoms and improvement in their quality of life.
+Studies show that 75% of people who tried ACT reported remission of their symptoms and improvement in their quality of life.

 Somatic Processing & Mindfulness Based Stress Reduction (MBSR)